Rodegrafika/BeatApp/README.md

 # BeatApp
-Web application with "paper.js" and "howl" to have some fun pressing keys on your keyboard.
+Web application with "paper.js" and "howl".
+It let you play a sound and run a little animation everytime you press a key o your keyboard (it works for letters key)

 I realize it as a part of a "web developer boot camp", practicing the use of external library in JavaScript.

 Future Goals